Skew key polynomials and a generalized Littlewood-Richardson rule: Littlewood--Richardson rules

 where $[T]_{(h,i)}$ is the equivalence class generated by $\psi_h,\ldots,\psi_i$.

 \item For all $|i-j| \geq 3$ and all $T \in\mathcal{A}$, we have $\psi_{j} \psi_{i}(T) = \psi_{i} \psi_{j}(T)$. \end{enumerate} \end{definition}

-Define the \newword{braid involutions} $b_i$ for $i=2,\ldots,n-1$ on standard fillings of rank $n$ for which exactly one of $i-1$ or $i+1$ lies in the same row as $i$ by cycling entries $i-1,i,i+1$ in the unique way that maintains this condition.
+\svw{Define the \newword{simple involutions} $s_i$ for $i=1,2,\ldots,n-1$ on standard fillings of rank $n$ that interchange $i$ and $i+1$. } Define the \newword{braid involutions} $b_i$ for $i=2,\ldots,n-1$ on standard fillings of rank $n$ for which exactly one of $i-1$ or $i+1$ lies in the same row as $i$ by cycling entries $i-1,i,i+1$ in the unique way that maintains this condition.
 For example, $b_2$ will exchange the two standard key tableaux of shape $(0,2,1)$ shown in Fig.~\ref{fig:SKT}.
-We combine the braid involutions with the earlier simple involutions to give the elementary weak dual equivalence involutions in \cite[Definition~3.21]{Ass-W}.
+We combine the braid involutions with \svw{the simple involutions} to give the elementary weak dual equivalence involutions in \cite[Definition~3.21]{Ass-W}.